The Solution of Potential-Driven, Steady-State Nonlinear Network Flow Equations via Graph Partitioning: A bi-level reformulation

-\begin{remark} The system of equations solved at the $i$\textsuperscript{th} iteration in Step \ref{step:solve-H} of Algorithm \ref{alg:bilevel-NR} can be thought of as the network flow equations in \eqref{eq:NF-pi} for the graph $G$ with slack nodes $N_s \cup N_{\textrm{int}}$ and non-slack nodes $N_{\textrm{dep}}$ with potentials $\bm \pi^{(i)}_{\textrm{int}}$ for the additional slack nodes $N_{\textrm{int}}$. \end{remark} At this juncture, it would appear from Remark~\ref{rem:H-solve-interpretation} that the reformulation has exacerbated the problem, since we have exchanged the task of solving a large nonlinear system for that of solving a bi-level nonlinear system where a modified nonlinear system of the same size as the original system is required to be solved \emph{in every iteration} (see Step \ref{step:solve-H} of Algorithm \ref{alg:bilevel-NR}).
-However, if the Jacobian $D_{\bm y} H$ were block-diagonal, then the solution of $H (\bm y , \bm \pi_{\textrm{int}}^{(i)}, \bm \pi^*) = \bm 0$ could be decoupled and split into the solution of similar but smaller nonlinear subsystems corresponding to each of the blocks.
-If network topology can be exploited to engineer the choice of the interface nodes that result in decoupled, smaller subsystems, then it confers a major computational advantage on Algorithm \ref{alg:bilevel-NR}.
-However, before proceeding on that front, we illustrate the connection our bi-level problem has to the Schur complement \cite{hornjohnson}.
+\begin{remark} Since $|N_{\textrm{int}}|$ is typically small, it is possible to contemplate variants of Newton's method with better convergence \cite{third-order-NR,W4} to solve the central system \eqref{eq:outer}. \end{remark} \begin{remark} The system of equations $H(\bm y,\bm{\pi}_{\textrm{int}}^{(i)}, \bm \pi^*) = \bm 0$ solved at the $i$\textsuperscript{th} iteration in Step \ref{step:solve-H} of Algorithm \ref{alg:bilevel-NR} can be thought of as the network flow equations in \eqref{eq:NF-pi} for the graph $G$ with slack nodes $N_s \cup N_{\textrm{int}}$ and non-slack nodes $N_{\textrm{dep}}$ with potentials $\bm \pi^{(i)}_{\textrm{int}}$ for the additional slack nodes $N_{\textrm{int}}$. \end{remark} At this juncture, it would appear from Remark~\ref{rem:H-solve-interpretation} that the reformulation has exacerbated the problem, since we have exchanged the task of solving a large nonlinear system for that of solving a bi-level nonlinear system where a modified nonlinear system of the same size as the original system is required to be solved \emph{in every iteration} (see Step \ref{step:solve-H} of Algorithm \ref{alg:bilevel-NR}).
+However, if the Jacobian $D_{\bm y} H$ were block-diagonal, then the solution of $H (\bm y , \bm \pi_{\textrm{int}}^{(i)}, \bm \pi^*) = \bm 0$ would correspond to the solution of decoupled, smaller nonlinear subsystems corresponding to each of the blocks.
+If the network topology could be exploited to engineer the choice of the interface nodes to obtain such decoupled, smaller subsystems, then it confers a major computational advantage on Algorithm \ref{alg:bilevel-NR}.
+Before proceeding on that front, we illustrate the connection our bi-level problem has to the Schur complement \cite{hornjohnson}.